200iq-games/nanoshooter/readme.md

   - Loading performance will be optimized via Almond module bundling.
   - [Travis CI builds on each commit.](https://travis-ci.org/ChaseMoskal/Nanoshooter)
   - `npm run watch` – Start a compile-on-save process.
+  - All 3D asset filenames must be lowercase – files such as `*.blend`, `*.obj`, `*.mtl` – at least for now, as it seems to be some weird bug or limitation with the Babylon loaders.

 ## Networking concepts